0xbigfooot/CaveGameTracker/README.md

 Data
 ----

-Cave Game Tracker sends your data to a database.
+Cave Game Tracker collects certain data and sends it to a database.

-Which data?
+What kind of data?
 It sends your wolf/sheep's id, your wolf/sheep's pack, and your coordinates array.

 This data is only accessible to those actively developing Cave Game Tracker.
 Cave Game Tracker does not collect any sensitive/personal data, only the data listed above.